 Stronger more direct messaging.
 Clearer signposting.
 Logical journeys and supported decision making.
 Simplified processes and Savings/Simplicity/Service promise.
 Dedicated product areas and progress charts.
 And a simplified, self-correcting, verifying application form.The website was a huge success (see website case study here).
 The CEO called it ‘Game changing’.
 We moved 12% online signups to 75% (self correcting, easily navigable sessioned application form) and customers taking 4 services or more from 33% to 65% thanks to clearer messaging, stronger creative propositions, signposting and engagement – which comes down in no small part to a warmer, friendlier brand.

-I delivered a detailed and granular content strategy for the main customer website and training for their internal teams to develop content themselves.
+We delivered a detailed and granular content strategy for the main customer website and training for their internal teams to develop content themselves.
 This was for the website and social media.
 Part of this involved scripting 18 short webfilms covering customers, distributors and interviews and quotes from customers to use on the website to help deliver on the SEO strategy.

-I developed and directed newsletter email templates and campaigns.
+We developed and directed newsletter email templates and campaigns.
 The one featured is for mobile phones.

 We developed an App so that customers could submit meter readings and upgrade their cover and introduce a friend, and be rewarded for it.